colder-is-better/qboxes/README.md

 * define a new VM, with no guest OS
 * clone a template VM into one or more new VMs
+* activate/deactivate inactive/active VMs, networks, or pools
-* bring inactive VMs up or reboot/shutdown/power-cycle/unplug active VMs
+* reboot/power-cycle/unplug active VMs
 * attach storage volumes to VMs
-* integrate files into existing active storage pools
+* integrate files into active storage pools
 * remove any trace of inactive VMs, active networks, active pools, or volumes
 * create new libvirt networks, pools, or volumes
 * reveal MAC addresses